 The most fertile fashion intellectual discussion around cycling shorts comes from Prada (as these things usually do).
 Miuccia’s take on the shorts kept the streamlined aerodynamic silhouette, but made the cut a little less clingy, and instead a little heavier in satin.
 “On the one hand, you wish for freedom, for liberation, for fantasy, and the other you have this extreme conservatism,” Miuccia explained of her show.
 Which is basically the cycling short in a nutshell isn’t it; a paradox of revealing and covering.
 Prada came at cycling shorts, unlike most who have tried it, with no irony, it was all sincerity instead, all complexity.

 Fendi’s approach was more mischievous.
 There was a sporty easiness to much of what Karl Lagerfeld and Silvia Fendi presented, and it was (thankfully) short on fur.
 Cycling shorts came as part of a collection that riffed upon practicality and luxury and pushed their co-dependence into absurdity.
 Pockets were pushed front and centre, almost functioning as ancillary bags.
-It’s colour palette was a very bourgeois shades of beige.
+Its color palette was a very bourgeois shades of beige.
 It was not even a nod to Diana, but a layer of primness upon the prosaic.

 Elsewhere, AREA turned them very glam; MSGM pushed them towards dreamy grunge; Cavalli made them sexy; GCDS paired them with three-boobed aliens.
 Marine Serre made them unabashedly practically sporty.
 Kim Kardashian’s cycling shorts are distressed Yeezy grey.
 Hailey Baldwin’s are sporty LA casual.
 They are generally paired with something more formal or more traditionally sexy.